Moohamedelnoby/BooKStore/README.md

 # BooKStore
-* database is a class library you should add it to the project 1-first make shure that the NuGet library is installed.
+* database is a class library you should add it to the project
+* remove the database from the project and remove  it references ,also delete  migration folder.

+1-first make shure that the NuGet library is installed.
 2- use add-migration to create migration files.
 3- use update-database to craete the database.